Learning with less: label-efficient land cover classification at very high spatial resolution using self-supervised deep learning: Results

 Increasing the training dataset size generally led to improvements in macro F1 score across all architectures and pre-training strategies, though the magnitude of these improvements diminished as the dataset size increased.
-For example, the average increase in macro F1 score when increasing the training dataset size from \(N_\text{train} = 250\) to \(N_\text{train} = 500\) was \num{2.37}\%, while the average increase from \(N_\text{train} = 500\) to \(N_\text{train} = 750\) was only \num{0.69}\%.
-The impact of increasing training dataset size was most pronounced for the ImageNet pre-trained models, which saw a mean increase of \num{3.25}\% in macro F1 score when increasing the training dataset size from \(N_\text{train} = 250\) to \(N_\text{train} = 750\), compared to only \num{2.08}\% for the BYOL (ImageNet initialization) models and \num{2.37}\% for the BYOL (random initialization) models.
-In terms of semantic segmentation architecture, the U-Net models had the highest mean macro F1 score across all training dataset sizes and pre-training strategies (71.20\%), followed by Attention U-Net (70.85\%), UPerNet (69.01\%), DeepLabV3+ (67.96\%), PAN (67.32\%), and FCN (65.22\%).
-No correlation between model size (in terms of number of parameters) and macro F1 score was observed (\(r = 0.01\)), indicating that there was no clear relationship between model complexity and performance in this context.
+For example, the average increase in macro F1 score when increasing the training dataset size from \(N_\text{train}=250\) to \(N_\text{train}=500\) was 2.62\%, while the average increase from \(N_\text{train}=500\) to \(N_\text{train}=750\) was only 0.69\%.
+The impact of increasing training dataset size was most pronounced for the MoCoV2 pre-trained models with random initialization, which saw a mean increase of 6.45\% in macro F1 score when increasing the training dataset size from \(N_\text{train}=250\) to \(N_\text{train}=750\), followed by 2.98\% for the ImageNet models, 2.68\% for the MoCoV2 models with ImageNet initialization, 2.45\% for the BYOL models with random initialization, and 2.02\% for the BYOL models with ImageNet initialization.
+In terms of semantic segmentation architecture, the U-Net models had the highest mean macro F1 score across all training dataset sizes and pre-training strategies (71.48\%), followed by Attention U-Net (71.06\%), UPerNet (69.16\%), DeepLabV3+ (68.80\%), PAN (68.07\%), and FCN (65.79\%).
+Weak positive correlation between model size (in terms of number of parameters) and macro F1 score was observed (\(r=0.30\)).
+A comprehensive table of performance metrics across all models tested is provided in Table S1 in the supplementary materials.